|

 Why is it important to have an Ombudsman?

 The key goal is to help improve the services delivered to anyone by the City.
-Because the office is independent and impartial you can make a complaint about services, and we can investigate it thoroughly and make recommendations to resolve issues and improve service.
+Because the Office is independent and impartial, you can make a complaint about services, we can investigate it thoroughly and make recommendations to resolve issues and improve services.

 How are you different from the Integrity Commissioner?